fbpx

 Want to discover what the annual tulip festival in Pella, Iowa, is all about?
 Let’s dive in together and explore it!

 Every year in early May, the city of Pella celebrates its history with the Pella Tulip Time Festival.
-As I explored the town, I discovered an event full of Dutch heritage, tasty cuisine and dazzling tulips decorating shop windows and gardens.
+As I explored the town, I discovered an event full of Dutch heritage, tasty cuisine, and dazzling tulips that decorated shop windows and gardens.

 Kirsti in big Dutch clogs, Pella Tulip festival

-Back in 1847, Dutch settlers came here and created a home.
+In 1847, Dutch settlers came here and built a home.
 To commemorate that history, this now famous tulip festival was established: a weekend-long event filled with Dutch dancing, music, gorgeous tulips, and people wearing traditional Dutch garb.

 As dissenters from the state Reformed church, they were persecuted in their own country and came to the United States seeking religious freedom.
 Subsequently, they called their new home Pella, after a biblical refuge city in Jordan.